Doxycycline Generic (Targadox) from Canada

 Certain forms of Doxycycline can treat anthrax and malaria, as well as infections caused by ticks, mites, and lice.

-Avoid taking Doxycycline if you suspect that you may have an Allergy to minocycline, demeclocycline, tetracaine, or tetracycline.
+Avoid taking Doxycycline from Canadian pharmacy drug if you suspect that you may have an Allergy to minocycline, demeclocycline, tetracaine, or tetracycline.
 Similarly, this drug should be avoided if you suffer from:

 - kidney/liver disease